lucascompython/speed-comparison/README.md

 > Does it work on Windows?

 Yes, I think...
-It will work for sure when I add a docker Version.
+It will work for sure and have easy full support when I add a docker version.

 > Are the compile/interpret times included in the comparison?

-Yes!
+Yes, they are measured by the GNU time command!

+> Why do you also count reading a file and printing the ouput?

+Because I think this is a more realistic scenario to compare speeds.

 ## TODO (Mostly by Order)

 - [ ] Add Terminal graphs
-- [ ] Add other methods of comparing E.g: [Leibniz formula for π](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80)
+- [ ] Add other methods of comparing E.g: [Leibniz formula for π](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80) to compare the floating point operations
 - [ ] Add full Docker Support
 - [ ] Add an option to run natively
 - [ ] Add an optimized version for each language using compiler optimizations and using the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)